wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

    <a target="_blank" href="https://www.youtube.com/watch?v=ReB6YzMlQ3U" title="Jul 10, 2019 [2:05:00]">Behavior Driven Python with pytest-bdd</a>

+   Matt Harrison held live classes on OReilly.com in 2021.

    ## Automation of install and run

    My value-add here is writing a <a href="#BashScript">Bash script</a> (below) that automatically installs what is needed and runs the test on a public website under test:

    <a target="_blank" href="https://github.com/wilsonmar/tau-pytest-bdd">https://github.com/wilsonmar/tau-pytest-bdd

-   This is a fork of Andrew's repo in order to avoid future possible breaking changes in Andrew's upstream repo.
-I occassionally sync with it and reconcile changes in my forked version.
+   That is a modified version of a fork of <a target="_blank" href="https://github.com/AndyLPK247/tau-pytest-bdd">Andrew's repo at https://github.com/AndyLPK247/tau-pytest-bdd</a>, to avoid future possible breaking changes in or disappearance of Andrew's upstream repo).
+(I occassionally sync with it and reconcile changes in my forked version.)

+   For automation I built a Bash script based on coding techniques described at:
-   <a target="_blank" href="https://github.com/AndyLPK247/tau-pytest-bdd">https://github.com/AndyLPK247/tau-pytest-bdd
+   <a target="_blank" href="https://wilsonmar.github.io/bash-scripts">https://wilsonmar.github.io/bash-scripts</a>

-<a name="BashScript"></a>

-## Bash Script

 1. Highlight and copy this command: TODO: